Best Southern California Military Divorce Lawyers

 If the military service member is currently assigned to a permanent duty station outside the United States, or is currently serving in a remote area outside the country, the divorce processes will take considerably longer.
 Although military spouses must file for a divorce in the county and state in which they hold legal residence, that issue can become cloudy for military families that have recently moved to a new duty station.

 Another factor that affects military families is the Servicemembers Civil Relief Act (SCRA).
 Among other legal protections, this law protects members from civil judicial proceedings—including a divorce summons.
 The SCRA provides the court the authority to delay divorce proceedings for the duration of the spouse’s active duty, depending on deployment status and other factors.
 If there are difficulties relating to notifying the deployed spouse, your divorce proceedings could face significant delay.

 Yet another area where complications can arise is finances.
 When considering a divorce, military families should become familiar with the provisions of the Uniformed Services Former Spouses’ Protection Act (USFSPA).
-This statute relates to child support issues, spousal support, retirement pay and pensions, and survivor benefits.
-In some cases, these items are to be handled under the laws of the family’s state of legal residence.
-However, some items are handled differently.
+This statute relates to final Judgments that address court orders regarding child support issues, spousal support, military retirement pay and pensions, and survivor benefits.
+Your family attorney can ensure payment of these court orders is enforced under the USFSPA.

 If you or your spouse are a member of the military, your divorce needs to be handled differently than a divorce in the civilian population.
-Our attorneys at JWB Family Law offer the expertise you need to help you understand your rights and responsibilities.
+The certified family law specialists at JWB Family Law offer the expertise you need to help you understand your rights and responsibilities.